Exciton-magnon transitions in the frustrated chromium antiferromagnets CuCrO2, alpha-CaCr2O4, CdCr2O4, and ZnCr2O4: Abstract

 \section{Abstract}

 We report on optical transmission spectroscopy of the Cr-based frustrated triangular antiferromagnets CuCrO$_2$ and $\alpha$-CaCr$_2$O$_4$, and the spinels CdCr$_2$O$_4$ and ZnCr$_2$O$_4$ in the near-infrared to visible-light frequency range.
-Via the exciton-magnon sidebands of the spin-forbidden crystal-field transitions of the Cr$^{3+}$ ions (spin $S$ = 3/2), it is possible to optically trace magnon excitations in the system and search the existence of antiferromagnetic spin correlations even far above the magnetic ordering temperature.
-For example, in CuCrO$_2$ the temperature dependence of the line width of exciton-magnon transitions can be associated with the density of topologically protected $Z_2$ vortices, which were proposed to occur in this class of systems.
-In $\alpha$-CaCr$_2$O$_4$ we observe magnon sidebands at energies corresponding to low-lying roton-like spin waves.
-In CdCr$_2$O$_4$ magnon sidebands are found to persist across the magnetic ordering transition up to the corresponding Curie-Weiss temperature, indicating that short-range helical spin correlations are present also in the classical spin-liquid regime between the N\'eel and the Curie-Weiss temperatures.
-In ZnCr$_2$O$_4$ only a weak fine structure related to the magnetic ordering in the system has been observed.
+We explore the possibility to search for spin correlations far above the magnetic ordering temperature and for anomalies in the magnon lifetime in the magnetically ordered state by probing exciton-magnon sidebands of the spin-forbidden crystal-field transitions of the Cr$^{3+}$ ions (spin $S$ = 3/2).
+In CuCrO$_2$ and $\alpha$-CaCr$_2$O$_4$ the appearance of fine structures below $T_\text{N}$ is assigned to magnon sidebands by comparison with neutron scattering results.
+The temperature dependence of the line width of the most intense sidebands in both compounds can be described by an Arrhenius law.
+For CuCrO$_2$ the sideband associated with the $^4$\textit{A}\tsub{\mathsf{2}} $\rightarrow ^2$\textit{T}\tsub{\mathsf{2}} transition can be observed even above $T_\text{N}$.
+Its line width does not show a kink at the magnetic ordering temperature and can alternatively be described by a $Z_2$ vortex scenario proposed previously for similar materials.
+The exciton-magnon features in $\alpha$-CaCr$_2$O$_4$ are more complex due to the orthorhombic distortion.
+While for CdCr$_2$O$_4$ magnon sidebands are identified below $T_\text{N}$ and one sideband excitation is found to persist across the magnetic ordering transition, only a weak fine structure related to magnetic ordering has been observed in ZnCr$_2$O$_4$ .